 The Initiative is the FDA’s response to the Food and Drug Administration Amendments Act (FDAAA) requirement that the FDA work with public, academic, and private entities to develop a system to obtain information from existing electronic health care data from multiple sources to assess the safety of approved medical products.

 Target Medical Products

 The Mini-Sentinel pilot focuses on drugs, vaccines, other biologics (such as blood products), and medical devices.
-Work focused specifically on vaccines is known as the Post-Licensure Rapid Immunization Safety Measurement (PRISM) program.
+Work focused specifically on vaccines is known as the Post-Licensure Rapid Immunization Safety Monitoring (PRISM) program.
 Work focused specifically on blood products is known as the Blood Safety Continuous Active-Surveillance Network (Blood-SCAN).

 Active Surveillance: Mini-Sentinel monitors the safety of FDA-regulated medical products through assessment of routinely collected electronic healthcare data in response to FDA concerns.
 It does not require patients or clinicians to initiate reports to FDA.